 - ID Verification — Online testing also creates the possibility for a student to enlist help by asking someone else to take their exam.
 Thanks to continued technical advancements, however, it’s easier than ever for online proctoring software to verify student identity prior to beginning the exam, ensuring that each student earns the grade they receive.

-- Managing Secondary Devices — This may be the stickiest question when it comes to exams—how can proctors ensure that students aren’t using their smartphones to access test information?
+- Detecting Secondary Devices — This may be the stickiest question when it comes to exams—how can proctors ensure that students aren’t using their smartphones to access test information?
 Technology that helps proctors detect the use of additional devices and allows them to intervene to stop the behavior can go a long way toward helping you prevent dishonesty.

 Online Proctoring to Improve Learning

 Whether you’re ready to find out how online proctoring can help your program offer education to more students than ever before or are looking for a new, more technically advanced proctoring software, Honorlock can help.
-You want to offer your students the best possible education, and that includes secure tests with the right features to help you protect your program’s integrity.
+You want to offer your students the best possible education, and that includes secure tests with the right features to help you protect your program’s academic integrity.

 Sign up below to receive more resources for tips, best practices, white papers, and industry trends